lastingParadox/ff-site/archive-to-markdown/md/ff2/22-dam-hooligans.md

 **Tatsumaki** _(07-Oct-18 03:32 PM)_

-> 🤔 |
-> MultiTheDuck
-> , I pick
+🤔 | MultiTheDuck, I pick Dam!
-> dam
-> !

 **Jelsafan0** _(07-Oct-18 03:32 PM)_

 > Dams are cool.

+_Iris plays with Emmett's ears._

 **RPretribution** _(07-Oct-18 03:32 PM)_

-> ♢☴ÕíðoðƮ)!
+> ۳ȝԗ'$ ƔȝϾ$ $ݛ ȽݛÞ $ɷɍ@ɍ ӴǼҐ@ ÞïϾԗŚ!

+_Zielic Translation: Can't wait to rob these guys blind!_

 **Bagelwrecker** _(07-Oct-18 03:32 PM)_

-> Meaning we can get essentials.
+> Meaning we can get essentials...

 **Platinum_Pathos** _(07-Oct-18 03:33 PM)_

+_Danny scoffs as the group heads down the stream._

-> They're a'ight
+> They a'ight.

 **Zander** _(07-Oct-18 03:33 PM)_

+_Emmett taps his goggles and sees the dam in the distance, along with heat signatures inside._

 > Yep.
 Looks like we found a dam.
 > I think it's just wooden.

 **WatchfulDrake** _(07-Oct-18 03:33 PM)_

-> Okay so we are definitely on the right track now
+> Okay, so we are definitely on the right track now

-> flies drone back to himself and puts it back in his bag
+_Hector flies his drone back to himself and puts it back in his bag._

 **Bagelwrecker** _(07-Oct-18 03:33 PM)_